 5. And load up your plate with leafy veggies instead

 Essential oils like lemon, oregano, myrrh, and frankincense are great ways to detox topically through the skin.
-Apply them around your neck like you would do with perfume to target the lymphatic system.
+Apply them (with a carrier oil) around your neck like you would do with perfume to target the lymphatic system.
 Plus, you'll just smell really good.

 "This is far and away the most ignored tip when it comes to detoxing," Franceschini told us.
 While we're used to detoxing the gut and limbs, focusing on the lymphatic system is just as important.
 The best ways to do so?
 Find an infrared sauna to sweat it out, get a lymphatic massage, or try dry brushing.